Bubblecore/docs/policy.md

 - **Personal Information**: Name, email address, phone number, and payment details.
 - **Usage Information**: Information about how you interact with our platform, including your IP address, browser type, device details, and pages visited.
-- **Payment Information**: Card details, transaction records, and billing information.

 ## 2. **How We Use Your Information**
 We use the information we collect to:

 - Provide and improve our services.
-- Process your transactions securely.
+- Process your automations securely.
 - Personalize your experience on our platform.
 - Communicate with you regarding updates, promotions, and customer support.
 - Comply with legal obligations.